Creating an Active Learning project

 - Enter a name for the negative/not responsive designation, and then click Enter.

 Active Learning does not create a layout automatically; you must create or modify an existing layout for reviewers to make coding decisions using the review field created above.
 This layout is not a prerequisite for creating your Active Learning project, but the layout should exist before the reviewer group begins coding in Active Learning.
-You can also include other review fields on this layout.
+You can also include other fields on this layout.
 Active Learning only learns from the review field.

 Once you've configured the required workspace components, you can create your Active Learning project